AxdeKlerk/SLP/DEBUGGING.md

 #### 4.1.6.6 Webhook Signature Verification Errors
 **Bug:**
-Square rejected every webhook attempt with `Invalid signature` because I only hashed the request body, not the full URL plus body combination.
+*Square* rejected every webhook attempt with `Invalid signature` because I only hashed the request body, not the full URL plus body combination.

 **Fix:**
-I concatenated the HTTPS notification URL with the request body before computing the HMAC signature, matching Square’s official signing method.
+“I concatenated the full HTTPS notification URL with the request body before computing the HMAC signature, following Square’s official verification pattern.

 **Lesson Learned:**
-Square signs the full HTTPS URL concatenated with the request body, not just the body.
+*Square* signs the full HTTPS URL concatenated with the request body, not just the body.
 Verifying only the payload will always fail signature validation.

 ---